apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 The "/jcr:root" means the root node.
 It is recommended that all XPath queries start with this term.

+All queries should have a path restriction
+(even if it's just, for example, "/content"), as this allows to shrink indexes.

 "order by" may use an index.
 If there is no index for the given sort order, then the result is fully read in memory and sorted before returning the first row.